victor-gil-sepulveda/pyRMSD/README.md

 * Adding number of threads option for any OpenMP calculator.  **DONE**
 * Adding  number of blocks and threads per block option in CUDA calculator.  **DONE**
 * Create an installer using Python distutils (difficult because of the use of CUDA).
-* C code needs more comments and to encapsulate funtion arguments.
+* C code needs more comments and to encapsulate function arguments (an absolutely needed major refactoring).
 * Add more tests.
 * Add more comments...
-* and improving this README!!
+* and of course improving this README!!
+<a id="contact_features"></a>
+If you want to add new features (for instance mass weighting or symmetry treatment) do not hesitate to contact me at: victor.gil.sepulveda at gmail.com.
+Of course, you can fork the repository and add as many features and improvements as you want.

 ##Credits
 - Some Numpy helper functions were first seen in  http://www.scipy.org/Cookbook/C_Extensions/NumPy_arrays, by Lou Pecora (if I'm not wrong).